doorlay/garminmaps/README.md

+## Overview
+This is a Python SDK for generating interactive leaflet.js maps from activity tracking data.
+This project currently supports automated downloading of Garmin connect data, with future work for other activity trackers.

 ## Setup
 1. `python3 -m venv .venv`
 2. `source .venv/bin/activate`
 3. `pip3 install -r requirements.txt`

 ## Usage
 Run `python3 example.py` to generate example graphs from your Garmin Connect data.
 This can take around 30 seconds, depending on how many activities you have recorded.
 If you do not have a valid Garmin OAuth token, you will be prompted for your Garmin credentials.
-These credentials will be used to generate an OAuth token, valid for one year, stored in `~/.garminmaps` on your host.
+These credentials will be used to generate an OAuth token, valid for one year, stored in `~/.activitymaps-garmin` on your host.

 ## Contributing
 Run `ruff format && ruff check` prior to committing code.